It Takes A Village…

 - It assumes parents have all the knowledge and tools they need to raise kids from the start

 - It assumes parents have absolute control over the people their kids are around

 - It assumes kids won’t disagree and/or develop their own opinions

 The biggest assumption it makes is that parents don’t need help.
 And that’s dangerous because if we’re committed to raising our kids the best we can, we will need help, advice, and support along the way.
 Whether that help comes from family, friends, professionals, books, doctors, teachers, or the Internet, we don’t really parent alone.

 The world has changed a lot in 28 years.
 Since I was 22.
 I think differently now.
 Now that I’ve been blessed with a daughter and another son.

 Now that I realize how lucky I was to have so many wonderful people around me all those years ago; now that I still have so many wonderful people around me today.

 After 28 years, this is what “a village” means to me today and I’m glad to be a part of it.
 I just use the word “United” instead. 😊

 We are committed to providing resources to our PSU families, so we can learn and grow together.
 This is why we are bringing in the experts to share their thoughts.
-Don’t forget to check out the interview with our last expert, licensed psychologist, Patric Mattek.
-Stay tuned for videos coming soon from our next expert Deanna Marincic, a licensed clinical psychotherapist.
+Don’t forget to check out our previous interviews with experts, Patric Mattek and Deanna Marincic.